dmyersturnbull/valarpy/README.md

 Valarpy connects to Valar through an SSH tunnel; the database is not accessible remotely.
 There are two modes of connection: Valarpy can either use an existing SSH tunnel or create its own.

-##### existing tunnel
+##### set up new tunnel

-Replacing _53419_ with a number of your choosing, create the tunnel using:
+Replacing _53419_ with a number of your choosing,
+The port can't be _anything_.
+It needs to be between 1025 and 65535, and I recommend 49152–65535.

+create the tunnel using :
 ```bash
 ssh -L 53419:localhost:3306 valinor.ucsf.edu
 ```
-The port can't be _anything_.
-It needs to be between 1025 and 65535, and I recommend 49152–65535.

 Note that after running it your shell is now on Valinor.

 You will need to leave this tunnel open while connecting to Valar.
-Update your config file, replacing `ssh_host: "valinor.ucsf.edu"` with `local_bind_port: 53419`.
+As long the terminal window connection is open, you can access valar through your notebooks.

 You can of course alias in your `~/.zshrc`.
 You can add a `valinor-tunnel` alias by running:
 ```bash
 echo "export valinor_tunnel_port=53419" >> ~/.zshrc